Arlo Guthrie: Personal life

+He and Marti now split time between Washington, Massachusetts in the summer and Micco, Florida in the winter.

-Guthrie's son Abe Guthrie and his daughters Annie, Sarah Lee Guthrie, and Cathy Guthrie are also musicians.
+Guthrie's son Abe Guthrie and his daughters Annie Guthrie, Sarah Lee Guthrie, and Cathy Guthrie are also musicians.
 Abe Guthrie was formerly in the folk-rock band Xavier and has toured with his father.
 Annie Guthrie writes songs, performs, and takes care of family touring details.
-Sarah Lee performs and records with her husband Johnny Irion.
+Sarah Lee performed and recorded with her then-husband Johnny Irion from 2000 until their 2014 breakup.
 Cathy plays ukulele in Folk Uke, a group she formed with Amy Nelson, a daughter of Willie Nelson.
-Cathy and Sarah Lee also perform as the "Guthrie Girls," a country music duo.
+Cathy and Sarah Lee also perform as the "Guthrie Girls", a country music duo.

 On October 23, 2020, Guthrie announced he was retiring from touring and stage shows, citing health issues, including a stroke on Thanksgiving Day 2019 which required brief hospitalization and physical therapy.
 On his official website and in social media, he posted, "A folksinger's shelf life may be a lot longer than a dancer or an athlete, but at some point, unless you're incredibly fortunate or just plain whacko (either one or both) it's time to hang up the 'Gone Fishing' sign.
 Going from town to town and doing stage shows, remaining on the road is no longer an option."
+In a November 2023 interview, Guthrie conceded that he was having difficulty adjusting to retirement and not being able to perform the way he had his entire life.